Rob, a member of the club at Jumeirah Golf Estates, kindly contributed the following article:

 So why is this?
 Well, the greens on Fire are more ‘normal’ shall we say.
 Slower, yes, but not slow by any international standards.
 They are just a little more manageable.
 The fairways are easier to strike more consistently from in my opinion – that is to say compared to Earth there appears to be more soil/grass to allow a divot.
 Earth requires precise ball striking every time and any divot before the ball strike typically digs the club in and results in 50% power loss.

-What I am trying to say is that Fire is more of a ‘proper’ course in my opinion.
+What I am trying to say is that Fire is more of a ‘conventional’ course in my opinion.
 It plays like you want it to.
-Visually stunning for sure with fantastic elevation undulation – a real overall test in terms of depth perception and approach distance.
+Visually stunning for sure with fantastic elevation and undulation – a real overall test in terms of depth perception and approach distance.

 The back nine offers two or three great birdie opportunities.
 The par fives are such a joy to play, offering 350-yard drive chances if the ball catches the correct places on the down slopes.
 If the wind is blowing against you, the par fives can require three strong shots to reach the greens.
 If the wind’s with you, two shots are quite achievable and us mere mortals have the excitement of putting for eagle.